A geek of sorts, I have this ‘need’ to access technology that make life easier, especially when I travel.

 Tablet or Laptop: I love to take my laptop along on my trips.
-It’s lightweight and tablet sized so easy to slide into my carry-on and ready to use on our ‘rest days’ to keep my blog up-to-date and respond to my emails.
-Its’ a great place to sort photos and upload the prime pics to cloud storage when you get a chance.
+It’s lightweight and tablet sized and easy to slide into my carry-on.
+Its’ a great place to store and sort photos and upload your favourite pics to cloud storage when you get a chance.

 Battery powerpack: One just never knows when you will need a re-charge for your phone, your camera, tablet or laptop!
 We use a Cygnett Digital Charger which has been brilliant and allows us to charge all of our devices in no time at all.
 Easy to find one of these at the airport digital accessories shops.

 International charger: Make sure you travel with an international charger.
 Voltages and power outlets vary from country to country so this is a ‘must’ to travel everywhere.
 Don’t risk frying your devices with the wrong voltage!

 Old fashioned tech tool: A notebook and pen!
 Don’t forget to take one with you.
 I often find myself scribbling extra notes for use later when writing up my blog.
 Great for capturing information or making quick notes in a crowded cafe and listing to-dos and travel ideas.
 I’ve often come off a long flight with a plan to action!